Iryn-e/Personal-Skyrimmodlist/README.md

 ## Overhauls

 Some things need to be changed from scratch.
-So comes overhauls; I have 2 mods in this category so far.
+So comes overhauls;

 -Top Mod: [Ordinator - Perks of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1137 "Link to Nexusmods")
 \